microsoft/workshop-aml-pytorch/labs/Lab 4 - Training in the cloud.md

 ```

 #### Create a compute resource for training
 An AzureML compute cluster is a fully managed compute resource that can be used to run the training job.
-In the following examples, a compute cluster named gpu-compute is created.
+In the following examples, a compute cluster named gpu-cluster is created.

 ```
 from azure.ai.ml.entities import AmlCompute

 # specify aml compute name.
-cpu_compute_target = "cpu-cluster"
+cpu_compute_target = "gpu-cluster"

 try:
-    ml_client.compute.get(cpu_compute_target)
+    ml_client.compute.get(gpu)
 except Exception:
-    print("Creating a new cpu compute target...")
+    print("Creating a new gpu compute target...")
     compute = AmlCompute(
         name=cpu_compute_target, size="Standard_NC6", min_instances=0, max_instances=1
     )